 Unfortunately, some toll charges are very expensive so we suggest you read this also.

 When you approach the toll booths the difficulty is that they are designed for left hand drive cars so if you don’t have a passenger with you it will be slightly more difficult to navigate them but honestly I've always managed without too much trouble.

 It’s worth remembering that the autoroutes with tolls on are sign posted “péage” (toll) and a blue sign, the normal free carriageways have a green road signs.

 You should also note that you get a ticket when you start on the toll road and pay at the end.

 Cash or card is fine but you might want to consider having an electronic Telepeage badge.
 This means that when you approach the tolls the barrier will automatically lift for you and you just pay on the card at the end of your trip(s).

 A company called Sanef are probably the leading UK operator for these though I have to confess I’ve never used them.
-If you have I’d be interested in your feedback, so please contact me via email on the website or via one of my social media channels.
+If you have I’d be interested in your feedback, so please contact me via one of my social media channels.

 It will cost more if you are towing a caravan etc. so make extra allowances for the expenses on your chosen route.

 I would stress that drive-france.com has no connection with these websites and does not get any financial inducements to refer you to them.
 We take no responsibility for the accuracy of the information provided.
 Though I personally have used them in the past and found them a very useful guide.